kubernetes-sigs/knftables/README.md

 map keys and values, to convert between multiple values specified separately, and a single string with the values separated by dots.

+## `nftables.Fake`

+There is a fake (in-memory) implementation of `nftables.Interface` for use in unit tests.
+Use `nftables.NewFake()` instead of `nftables.New()` to create it, and then it should work mostly the same.
+See `fake.go` for more details of the public APIs for examining the current state of the fake nftables database.

+Note that at the present time, `fake.Run()` is not actually transactional, so unit tests that rely on things not being changed if a transaction fails partway through will not work as expected.

 ## Missing APIs

 Various top-level object types are not yet supported (notably the "stateful objects" like `counter`).

-There needs to be a way to list the elements of a set/map, and/or to check whether a set/map contains a particular element.

-Most IPTables libraries would likewise have APIs to list the rules in a chain / check whether a chain contains a rule / add a rule to a chain only if it's not already there.
-But that does not seem as useful in nftables (or at least "in nftables as used by Kubernetes-ish components that aren't just blindly copying over old iptables APIs") because chains tend to have static rules and dynamic sets/maps, rather than having dynamic rules.
+Most IPTables libraries have an API for "add this rule only if it doesn't already exist", but that does not seem as useful in nftables (or at least "in nftables as used by Kubernetes-ish components that aren't just blindly copying over old iptables APIs"), because chains tend to have static rules and dynamic sets/maps, rather than having dynamic rules.
 If you aren't sure if a chain has the correct rules, you can just `Flush` it and recreate all of the rules.

-Although the API supports `tx.Delete(&nftables.Rule{...})`, it's not actually possible to use it (without getting information from outside sources), because you need to know the `Handle` of the rule in order to delete it, but we provide no way to find that out.
-In theory if we had a "list rule(s)" operation you could use that to find it, or if we used the `--handle` (`-a`) and `--echo` (`-e`) flags to `nft` when doing an `add rule`, we could learn the handle then, and return that to the caller as part of running the transaction.

-But again, in my experience chains tend to have static rules, so you don't normally want to do `tx.Delete(&nftables.Rule{...})` anyway.
-(You _do_ need to be able to delete individual set/map elements, but you don't need to use handles for that; deleting a set/map element uses the same syntax as adding one.)

-Likewise, we don't currently support the `insert rule` and `replace rule` commands.
-Syntactically, this would be easy, but semantically it would be awkward for the same reason as rule deletion is (needing to know handles), and it is likewise of uncertain usefulness.
+I've considered changing the semantics of `tx.Add(obj)` so that `obj.Handle` is filled in with the new object's handle on return from `Run()`, for ease of deleting later.
+(This would be implemented by using the `--handle` (`-a`) and `--echo` (`-e`) flags to `nft add`.)
+However, this would require potentially difficult parsing of the `nft` output. `ListRules` fills in the handles of the rules it returns, so it's possible to find out a rule's handle after the fact that way.
+For other supported object types, either handles don't exist (`Element`) or you don't really need to know their handles because it's possible to delete by name instead (`Table`, `Chain`, `Set`, `Map`).

+The "destroy" (delete-without-ENOENT) command that exists in newer versions of `nft` is not currently supported because it would be unexpectedly heavyweight to emulate on systems that don't have it, so it is better (for now) to force callers to implement it by hand.

 # Design Notes